bopen/earthdatahub-catalogue/catalogue/era5/reanalysis-era5-pressure-levels/description.md

-This is a subset of ERA5 data for world atmospheric quantities called [ERA5 hourly data on pressure levels](https://doi.org/10.24381/cds.bd0915c6).
-The data are available from 1940 until the last closed month and updated monthly and are regridded to a regular lat-lon grid of 0.25 degrees.
+This is a subset of ERA5 hourly data on pressure levels [ERA5 hourly data on pressure levels](https://doi.org/10.24381/cds.bd0915c6).
+The proposed subset only includes a pressure levels 1000, 925, 850, 700, 600, 500, 400, 300, 250, 200, 150, 100, 70, 50, 30, 20, 10, 5, 1 [hPa].
+Data are available from 1940 until the last closed month and updated monthly.

-They are presented as a ARCO Zarr archive optimised for time analysis.
+They are presented as a ARCO Zarr archive optimised for spatial analysis.